Ukraine ‘could lose crops for 100 years’ due to Russia’s invasion

 The researchers compared 22 cores from the centre of eleven craters with 50 from flat, relatively undisturbed ground.

-They were taken to six inches down as most metal fragments deposited from warfare are found up to this depth.
+They were taken to six inches down as most metal fragments deposited fromwarfare are found up to this depth.

 Dr Rintoul-Hynes said: “Differences in organic matter and salinity in the craters suggests that physical disturbance led to a divergence in soil development at a site that received less munitions than previous studies.